apify/apify-docs/sources/academy/webscraping/scraping_basics_python/05_parsing_html.md

 24
 ```

 That's it!
-We have managed to download a product listing, parse its HTML, and count how many products it contains.
+We've managed to download a product listing, parse its HTML, and count how many products it contains.
 In the next lesson, we'll be looking for a way to extract detailed information about individual products.

 ---